FAIR Tax Guide

 • Can I use an old insurance appraisal for Form 8283?
 Usually that is risky.
 Insurance reports may use a different intended use, value basis, or timing than a charitable-donation filing requires.
 A tax-specific review is the safer path.

 • Should I hire the appraiser before the donation is complete?
 Usually yes, or at least before your filing timeline becomes tight.
-Starting early gives the appraiser time to scope the assignment, request missing records, and deliver the report before advisor review and filing.
+Starting early gives the appraiser time to scope the assignment, request missing records, and deliver the report before adviser review and filing.

 • Can the dealer, charity, or donor prepare the appraisal?
 That can create conflict or qualification problems.
 Buyers should look for an independent appraiser who can explain their tax-assignment experience, standards compliance, and non-contingent fee structure.